polterguy/magic.node/README.md

 methods.

 * `Iterator.AddStaticIterator` - Creates a _"static"_ iterator, implying a direct match.
-* `Iterator.AddDynamicIterator` - Creates a _"dynamic iterator create function"_, allowing you to extend your iterators, with your own custom iterators, that can be parametrized.
-Below is a C# example, that creates a dynamic iterator, that will only return nodes having a value, that once converted into a string, has exactly 3 characters.
+* `Iterator.AddDynamicIterator` - Creates a _"dynamic iterator create function"_.

+Below is a C# example, that creates a dynamic iterator, that will only return nodes having a value, that once converted into a string, has _exactly_ `n` characters, not less and not more.

 ```csharp
 /*